eddieogola/plp/README.md

 ## Start
 The server needs to be running first hence set up the [backend first](https://github.com/eddieogola/plp/tree/master/backend#backend).
 Once the server is running.
 The frontend is now ready to consume the backend API.
+Set up the [frontend](https://github.com/eddieogola/plp/tree/master/frontend#frontend)
 Now start the app.